 What is Wasabi?

 Wasabi is a cruciferous plant native to Japan that grows in clear streams deep in the mountains.
-The wasabi plant is part of the horseradish family and is often known as "Japanese horseradish".
-It's green in colour and has a pungent, yet fresh and aromatic taste.
+The wasabi plant is part of the horseradish family and is often known as “Japanese horseradish”.
+It’s green in color and has a pungent yet fresh and aromatic taste.

-The wasabi paste as you know it is made from the grated rhizome (underground stem) of the wasabi plant.
-It is an indispensable ingredient in Japanese cuisine and used with dishes such as sushi, sashimi and soba noodles.
+As you know, the wasabi paste is made from the grated rhizome (underground stem) of the wasabi plant.
+It is an indispensable ingredient in Japanese cuisine and is used with dishes such as sushi, sashimi, and soba noodles.

 Where does wasabi grow?

 The wasabi plant is native to Japan and only grows under very specific conditions.
-They tend to grow in rich soil and need to be slightly submerged in running water, this is why the mountains of Japan are so ideal for wild wasabi to grow.
+They tend to grow in rich soil and need to be slightly submerged in running water; this is why the mountains of Japan are so ideal for wild wasabi.
 Recreating these conditions makes wasabi a pretty expensive plant to produce.